 - include one or more of the following: at least 7 woody species, at least 6 woody species plus at least 3 Associated Features, at least 6 woody species including a black poplar; large-leaved lime, small-leaved lime or wild service tree, at least 5 woody species and at least 4 associated features

-Which hedgerows are covered by the regulations?
+Hedgerows that are covered by the regulations

 Hedgerows on or adjacent to the following: